bmcandr/az-blob-stacio/README.md

 catalog = pystac.Catalog.from_file("https://myaccount.blob.core.windows.net/mycontainer/catalog.json")
 ```

-Use a context manager to temporarily `BlobStacIO` and reset to `DefaultStacIO` upon exiting the context:
+Or use a context manager to temporarily set `BlobStacIO` as the default `StacIO` and reset to `DefaultStacIO` upon exiting the context:

 ```python
 import os